-Russian prime minister warns US against ramping up sanctions
+Russian PM strongly warns US against ramping up sanctions

 - More Seattle-area home sellers lower list prices as market cools way down

-Some reports indicated that a possible next wave of sanctions in the fall could target Russia’s state-controlled banks and freeze their operations in dollars — a move that would deal a heavy blow to the Russian economy.
+New sanctions proposals in the U.S. Congress include legislation targeting Russia’s state-controlled banks and freezing their operations in dollars — a move that would deal a heavy blow to the Russian economy.

 Medvedev warned the U.S. that such a move would cross a red line.

-“If something like a ban on bank operations or currency use follows, it will amount to a declaration of economic war,” he said.
+“If something like a ban on bank operations or currency use follows, it will amount to a declaration of economic war,” the Russian prime minister said.
 “And it will warrant a response with economic means, political means and, if necessary, other means.
 Our American friends should understand that.”

+Foreign Minister Sergey Lavrov told U.S. Secretary of State Mike Pompeo during a telephone call Friday that the new sanctions were “categorically objectionable,” according to a Russian Foreign Ministry statement.

-Medvedev’s tough tone was in stark contrast with past statements by President Vladimir Putin and his lieutenants, who have taken a nonchalant posture while talking about U.S. and other Western sanctions, seeking to downplay their impact on the Russian economy.
+Medvedev’s tone differed considerably from the nonchalant ones President Vladimir Putin and his lieutenants have used when talking about Western sanctions and downplaying their impact on the Russian economy.

-The announcement of new U.S. sanctions has rattled the Russian currency and stock markets.
-The ruble plummeted to its lowest level since August 2016 in early trading Friday.
+Word of more U.S. sanctions has rattled the Russian currency and stock markets.
+The ruble dropped about 1.5 percent in Friday trading to 67.78 to the dollar, its lowest level since August 2016.

-Russia-U.S. ties have sunk to their lowest level since the Cold War times amid tensions over Ukraine, the war in Syria and the allegations of Russian meddling in the 2016 U.S. presidential election.
+Russia-U.S. ties have sunk to their lowest level since Cold War times amid tensions over Ukraine, the war in Syria and the allegations of Russian meddling in the 2016 U.S. presidential election.

+Moscow’s hopes for better ties with Washington under President Donald Trump have withered as his administration has introduced waves of sanctions against Russia.

-Medvedev said that while the U.S. says that the sanctions are intended to punish Russia’s “bad” behavior, their real goal is to sideline a rival.
+Medvedev said that while the U.S. describes the restrictions are punishment for Russia’s “bad” behavior, he thinks the real goal is to sideline a rival.

 “It’s intended to remove Russia as a strong competitor on the international arena,” he said.